factiverse/ai-editor-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F41E Bug report"
-about: Create a report to help us improve
+about: "If something isn't working as expected."
 title: ''
 labels: 'Type: Bug'
 assignees: ''

 ---

-**Describe the bug**
+## Bug Report

+**Current behavior**
-A clear and concise description of what the bug is.
+A clear and concise description of the behaviour.

 **To Reproduce**
 Steps to reproduce the behavior: